bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 ### Pull Requests can run builds with any custom configuration

 When someone sends a Pull Request they can modify the `bitrise.yml` in your repository any way they like it.
-A recent trend for example is to send pull requests which run a bitcoin miner, as long as that's possible.
-This can make _your_ builds to queue, until you abort the related build or it hits the build time limit.

-## Template bitrise.yml for your wrapper configuration

-    {% raw %}
-    ---
-    format_version: 1.4.0
-    default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git

-    trigger_map:
-    - push_branch: "*"
-      workflow: ci
-    - pull_request_target_branch: "*"
-      workflow: ci

-    workflows:
-      _run_from_repo:
-        steps:
-        - activate-ssh-key:
-            run_if: '{{getenv "SSH_RSA_PRIVATE_KEY" | ne ""}}'
-        - git-clone: {}
-        - script:
-            title: continue from repo
-            inputs:
-            - content: |-
-                #!/bin/bash
-                set -ex
-                bitrise run "${BITRISE_TRIGGERED_WORKFLOW_ID}"
-      ci:
-        after_run:
-        - _run_from_repo
-    {% endraw %}
+This can force _your_ builds to queue.